-I’ve probably seen at least 20 post about SEO Tips for 2017 so I waited a bit for them to all get out of their systems.
+There are a ton of articles about SEO tips.
 Some of them are really good but I wanted to take a holistic approach to this concept.
+This is important for businesses in any industry especially highly competitive ones that sell things like credit cards, health care, jewelry, real-estate and insurance.
 I wanted to really show you what you need to do to to take your “SEO” to the next level.
 Here are some Yoda level SEO Tips.
 Enjoy.

 Yoda These SEO Tips are for You